A Three-Day Trip to Tampa

 The Henry B. Plant Museum

 This building once housed one of the most luxurious hotels in the country, boasting Florida’s first elevator, and the state’s first hotel room suites with lights and telephones.
-Some of the famous guests who stayed here include Teddy Roosevelt, Winston Churchill, and Babe Ruth.
+Some famous guests who stayed here include Teddy Roosevelt, Winston Churchill, and Babe Ruth.

 Henry B. Plant Museum: 401 W. Kennedy Blvd, Tampa